jacob-8/svelte-scoped-uno/README.md

 ## Notes

 - In development, individual classes will be retained and hashed in place for ease of toggling on and off in your browser's developer tools. `class="mb-1 mr-1"` will turn into something like `class="_mb-1_9hwi32 _mr-1_84jfy4`.
 In production, these will be compiled into a single class name using your desired prefix, `uno-` by default, and a hash based on the filename + class names, e.g. `class="uno-84dke3`.
 - Vite plugins can't yet be used to preprocess files emitted by `svelte-package` as it does not use Vite.
 Follow https://github.com/sveltejs/vite-plugin-svelte/issues/475 to see when this will be made possible.
-In the [svelte-preprocess-unocess](./packages/svelte-preprocess-unocss/README.md) was published to enable using `svelte-scoped-uno` in component libraries and other context that don't use Vite.
+In the meantime[svelte-preprocess-unocess](./packages/svelte-preprocess-unocss/README.md) was published to enable using `svelte-scoped-uno` in component libraries and other context that don't use Vite.
 - [UnoCSS Inspector doesn't work yet](https://github.com/unocss/unocss/issues/1718).
 PR's welcome!
 You would need to study how the `unocss:global` global does it by adding tokens to the tasks array via `tasks.push(extract(code, filename))`
 - If you update the config during dev, you'll need to restart your server to see the updated changes, this could be solved by using Uno's ConfigHMRPlugin

 ## Known Issues

-- Having a commented out style tag (e.g. `<!-- <style>...</style> -->`) will prevent styles working for that component as they will be placed inside a useless tag. `svelte-scoped` mode should ignore comments include `class="mr-1"` sort of strings defined inside comments
+- Should ignore `class="mr-1"` type of strings defined inside comments
-- Classes referenced in explanatory markdown documentation that is parsed by MDSvex will be transformed contrary to expectation (and styles will be needlessly added). `svelte-scoped` mode should ignore code blocks (whether inline surround by single backticks and multiple lines surrounded by three backticks)
+- Classes referenced in explanatory markdown documentation that is parsed by MDSvex will be transformed contrary to expectation (and styles will be needlessly added).
+This package should ignore code blocks (whether inline surrounded by single backticks and multiple lines surrounded by three backticks)
 - Placing `dark:` prefixed styles in a component with `<style global></style>` will not work.
-If anyone wants to fix, they can look at the compiled Svelte output and go from there.
+Not sure if this is relevant anymore with the move away from using `<style global>` in that `vite-preprocess` doesn't support this feature.